 Fees vary by bank and currency exchange office, so you might want to spend some time comparing fees charged by the banks you normally use.

 There are several places you can exchange currency, depending where and when you travel.

 If you have an account with a large bank, you may be able to order foreign currency before you leave home.
-Transaction fees for this type of currency order may be high, so do some math before deciding to order currency from your bank.
+Transaction fees for this type of currency order can be high, so do some math before deciding to order currency from your bank.
 You can also buy foreign currency in cash or on a prepaid debit card from Travelex.
-This can be an expensive option, as you will not get the most favorable exchange rate and you will have to pay a delivery fee if you have Travelex send the cash or card to your home or departure airport.
+This can be an expensive option, as you will not get the most favorable exchange rate.
+You will have to pay a delivery fee if you have Travelex send the cash or card to your home or departure airport.

 Once you reach your destination, you can exchange cash at a bank.
 Bring your passport for identification.
 Expect the process to take a bit of time.
-(Tip: Some banks, particularly in the US, will only exchange currency for their own customers.
-Do some research before you leave home so you aren't caught by surprise.)
+(Tip: Some banks, particularly in the US, will only exchange currency for their own customers.)

 Automated Teller Machines (ATMs)

 After you arrive in your destination country, you can use your debit card, prepaid debit card or credit card at most ATMs to withdraw cash.
 Print out online lists of Visa and MasterCard-owned ATMs before you leave home; this will make your ATM search much less stressful.
 (Tip: If your card has a five-digit PIN, you must have your bank change it to a four-digit PIN before you leave home.)